mikegoelzer/term-tree-maker/.github/CONTRIBUTING.md

 # uv run python scripts/bump_version.py major --push
 ```

 The script looks at existing tags, calculates the next semantic version, creates the `term-tree-maker-vX.Y.Z` tag, and optionally pushes it to `origin`.
+When `--push` is supplied for **minor** or **major** bumps, you’ll be prompted to confirm before the tag is pushed; patch bumps push immediately without prompting.

 ### Publishing to PyPI via GitHub Actions